marinadavies/web-mapping-curriculum/class-8/writing-prompts.md

 ### CORS and working with external data

 In your own words, describe why web map developers have to think about CORS.
+ * Cross origin resource sharing allows restricted resources on a web page to be requested by a user outside that restricted resource.
+Web map developers have to think about how to access restricted resources and gain permission.

 What is the concept of "separation of concerns?"
+ * The concept of separation of concerns is that web developers need to think about the differect aspects of creating a web page for users.
+The developer needs to think about the design and style, logic, and content of the page.
+These three things need to flow and avoid having concepts mixed or be confusing.